 *This post contains affiliate links, see my privacy policy for more information.*

-I am homeschooling three kids, which isn’t uncommon in the homeschool world, multiple children means multiple school supplies, which means that I am buying things in bulk, not always, but sometimes it makes sense, and you get better deals than buying individual items.
-For example, it makes more sense to buy a package of four binders for less instead of individually.
+I am homeschooling three kids, which isn’t uncommon in the homeschool world, multiple children means multiple school supplies, which means that I am buying things in bulk, not always, but sometimes it makes sense, you get better deals than buying individual items.

 Homeschool Shopping List

 Binders – Buying packages of four, makes sense because I have three kids, and I’ll be homeschooling for a while longer.
 I’ll be buying binders for years!
-Here in Saskatchewan we are required to keep a portfolio for every year that we homeschooling.
+Here in Saskatchewan, we are required to keep a portfolio for every year that we homeschooling.

 Pencils – Pencils don’t just disappear if your child is in public.
 There seems to be a black hole here somewhere that they disappear into.
 Plus, if they don’t get put away the pups and cats will chew them up.